Why Shame? | What is shame?

 Shame is the 'master emotion.'

 Shame evolved for a reason: we need it in a functioning society, and it regulates our social behaviors in meaningful ways.
-Shame is an emotion to be engaged with, not avoided or denied.
+It's also central to who we are and how we see ourselves as people.
+We're biased, but our research and life experiences make us constantly ask: what doesn't shame touch?

 Shame can be destructive.